lorenzofavaro/nlp-semantic-resources/README.md

-# NLP-Semantics
+# nlp-semantics-resources
 This project has been created for the exam of Tecnologie del Linguaggio Naturale (NLP) of the Master's Degree course at the University of Turin.
+This is the second part of it.

 ## Setup
 - Clone repository